 Having said that, while all clinicians - conventional, integrative, and functional alike - claim to have priority for healthy living, the reality is that all of these specialities are specifically disease-focused.
 They await that moment of triage when we must scramble to identify the cause of dis-ease, and aren't specializing in actually attaining optimal health.
 Our society is not one that even prioritizes health.
 In fact, we are accustomed to over-working, enduring chronic stress, and neglecting our needs until we are completely exhausted.
 This is not optimal emotionally or physically, and will not provide you lifelong vitality.

-Our practice is unique in that we really dig into your health history, daily habits, and well-being - and we support you in applying wellness habits, with Dr. Layne offering a plethora of educational programs for all ages and stages of life.
-She meets with her active clients every Wednesday for an hour to offer tips and a bit of accountability.
-Our clinic has yoga, mindfulness practices, regular hikes, a book club, and an IV Nutritional Lounge.
+Our practice is unique in that we really dig into your health history, daily habits, and well-being - and we support you in applying wellness habits, with Dr. Lane offering a plethora of educational programs for all ages and stages of life.
+Our practice has yoga, mindfulness practices, regular hikes, a book club, and so much more.
 We are dedicated to wellness and welcome you in our community.